Redoudou/redoudou.github.io/aboutme.md

 ---
 # Hello, I am Redwan

-- Based in New York, I work for [ChainSafe System](https://chainsafe.io/), the leading **Crypto and Blockchain** research and development firm.
+-Based in Brooklyn NY, I work for [ChainSafe System](https://chainsafe.io/), the leading **Crypto and Blockchain** research and development firm.
 I lead the Developer Tooling Program and a team of 4 senior project managers.

 - I have more than 15 years of experience in start-up and large organizations program management in industries from Investment Banking to Hospitality, with a focus on Blockchain / Web3 cross-functional teams and global operations.